nehalecky/cs-7641-Machine-Learning/README.md

 > vagrant up
 > ./bin/launch-jupyter.sh
 ```
-Then navigate to the Jupyter session at: http://localhost:8009/
+Then navigate to the [VM-hosted Jupyter session](http://localhost:8009/)—Godspeed!

-Godspeed!